Getting from Hanoi Noi Bai Airport to the Old Quarter

 Taxi Scams

-As mentioned above, taxi scams can happen in Vietnam just as in many countries all over the world.
-At the most, these scams usually won’t cost you more than $5 – $10 USD so if it occurs, understand that it happens to the most seasoned traveler and there usually isn’t much recourse.
-Our advice is to let it go and get ready for your grand adventure in Vietnam!
+As mentioned above, taxi scams can happen in Vietnam, just like in many other places around the world.
+If it does occur, it usually won’t cost you more than an extra $5–$10 USD.
+So if you find yourself overcharged, try not to let it spoil your trip—it happens even to experienced travelers, and there usually isn’t much recourse.
+Our advice is to let it go and look ahead to all the incredible experiences waiting for you in Vietnam!

-In summary, each option has its own pros and cons and the 3 mentioned above are ones that have worked in the past for our travelers.
-You may find another option that works better for you.
-No matter which airport transfer option you choose, you’ll have an amazing experience in Vietnam!
+In summary, each option has its own pros and cons, and the 3 mentioned above have worked well for our travelers in the past.
+You might find another option that suits you better.
+No matter which airport transfer you choose, you’re in for an amazing time in Vietnam!
+Keep in mind that you’ll need a visa to enter the country—if you want to know more about how to get your Vietnam e-visa, check out our detailed blog post.
 Happy travels!

 0 0 votes